Galgallo1/2nd-IP/README.md

 ## Live Page
 <a href="https://galgallo1.github.io/Akan-Name/">Click here to view the website</a>

+## BDD

 .
 Enter century of birth eg 20 for 2019, Input Example 20 Output example 20

+.
 Enter year of Birth eg 19 for 2019 Input Example 19 Output Example 19

+.
 Enter month of birth eg 1 for january Input example 1 Output example 1

+.
 Enter Date of the month you were born in eg 20 input example 20 output example 20

-Select gender Input example male output male
+Select gender Input example male or female

 Submit.
 Input example, the program compares the inputs with the conditions set for the inputs eg if No input field is empty, the program executes else an alert to enter valid deatils.